Anne M. Mulcahy: Career at Xerox

-Magazine Opinion
+Recognition

 The Wall Street Journal named Mulcahy one of 50 women to watch in 2005 and Forbes magazine ranked her at the sixth position among the Most Powerful Women in America in 2005.
 In 2009, she was ranked 15th.
 In 2008, she was selected by U.S. News & World Report as one of America's Best Leaders.

+Personal life

+Mulcahy is married with two sons.
+She lives in Fairfield, Connecticut.